-35 years ago today, on a Tuesday—back in October 16, 1979, Joy Division performed live at Plan K, Brussels, Belgium.
+40 years ago today, on a Tuesday—back in October 16, 1979, Joy Division performed live at Plan K, Brussels, Belgium.
 This was the show folks, It was featured in the film Control, and this is the one with William Burroughs as the headliner, along with Cabaret Voltaire.

-01. Love Will Tear Us Apart
+- Love Will Tear Us Apart

-06. Twenty-Four Hours
+- Twenty-Four Hours

-07. New Dawn Fades
+- New Dawn Fades

-10. She’s Lost Control
+- She’s Lost Control

 - Atrocity Exhibition

 - Interzone (Encore)

-I very much doubt whether William told Ian Curtis to fuck off.
+“I very much doubt whether William told Ian Curtis to fuck off.
 I approached Mr Burroughs at the Plan K event, and mentioned I was a friend of Genesis P-Orridge from Throbbing Gristle, who of course was known to William — he didn’t know me or had heard of my band Cabaret Voltaire, but was very friendly and a very polite old gentleman.
 I even gave him a Cabaret Voltaire badge, which he pocketed.
-This was the first of several occasions that I met Mr Burroughs.-Richard H. Kirk | Cabaret Voltaire
+This was the first of several occasions that I met Mr Burroughs.”-Richard H. Kirk | Cabaret Voltaire

-The gig was the live debut of “Love Will Tear Us Apart” (For those of you saying “Love Will Tear Us Apart” was about Annik, she has stated they were not going out yet as of that night, and come on, don’t be daft!), and an earlier version of “24 Hours”.
+The gig was the live debut of “Love Will Tear Us Apart” (For those of you saying “Love Will Tear Us Apart” was about Annik, she has stated there was nothing between them as of that night), and an earlier version of “24 Hours”.

-When looking back, it all makes perfect sense, like a clockwork cosmic plan assembling its gears and springs with oiled perfection: the location (rue de Manchester [Manchester street]) by the canal, the venue (an old sugar refinery [factory]), the promoter (Annik Honoré)…
+“When looking back, it all makes perfect sense, like a clockwork cosmic plan assembling its gears and springs with oiled perfection: the location (rue de Manchester [Manchester street]) by the canal, the venue (an old sugar refinery [factory]), the promoter (Annik Honoré)…

 However when I first entered the building 35 years ago, I could not see the big picture.
 At the time, it was ‘just’ the excitement of discovering a new venue, for a double bill of two promising acts: Cabaret Voltaire and Joy Division.
 The gig took place on the ground floor of the 6 stories high building.
 Later I would learn to find my way in the maze of floors, stairs, scales, foot bridges, rooms, halls.
 I don’t recall many people being there, maybe 200 or 300.
 Hard to say.
 What is there to say about this gig that hasn’t been said before?
 Anyway, as always I was absorbed by the photography.
 But I still could enjoy both sets and perceive the particular intensity of Joy Division.
 However there was no way to guess that 35 years later it would still have such an impact and importance for people.
 That’s like back then finding something from 1944 important, modern, founding…